smddzcy/learning-new-technologies/7-go/README.md

 # Learning Go

-My process of learning the basics of Go language.
+My process of learning the basics of [Golang](https://golang.org/).

 ## Things to Learn